 Bratwurst is considered a type of German sausage made from veal, pork, or beef.
-The name Bratwurst is from the Old High German, Brätwurst from brät-, meaning finely chopped meat, and Wurst meaning, sausage, although in modern times German it is often associated with the verb Braten, which means to pan fry or roast.
+Bratwurst is from the Old High German, Brätwurst from brät-, meaning finely chopped meat, and Wurst meaning, sausage, although German is often associated with the verb Braten, which means to pan fry or roast.

 Have you had the chance to enjoy Bratwurst?
 If not, it reminds me of a very mild yet flavorful sausage; if that makes any sense to Y’all.
 I love how it adds wonderful flavor to this Bratwurst Cheddar Potato Soup without overpowering the other yummy ingredients.

 Ladies, I am telling you, be ready to fall in love with this Bratwurst Cheddar Potato Soup’s simple ingredients with fabulous flavor when you make it.
-The looks on your families face will tell you this is going to be a go-to recipe for years to come.
-Below you will find my step by step instructions to make a pot of wonderful Bratwurst Cheddar Potato Soup that will leave your husbands happy when they leave the dinner table tonight.
+The looks on your family’s face will tell you this is going to be a go-to recipe for years to come.
+Below you will find my step-by-step instructions to make a pot of wonderful Bratwurst Cheddar Potato Soup that will leave your husbands happy when they leave the dinner table tonight.

 One pound of grilled Bratwurst sausages, sliced